JCGithu/Sinon/README.md

 	* **Autosaved settings**.

 ## Development

-Simply clone this repo and run `npm install` and then `npm run rebuild`.
+To build your own version of the app follow the following.
+### Requierments: Node & Python 3
+> * Clone the repo to a folder
+> * `npm install` to download dependencies
+> * `pip install pipenv` install pipenv
+> * `cd engine` you will need to be in the engine folder to build the python executable
+> * `pipenv install` install python dependancies
+> * `pipenv run pyinstaller -w --noconfirm extractor.py dllive.py dlstories.py` to build the downloader executable.
-Afterwards you can run `npm start` to run the app.
+> * `npm start` to run the app.

 ## Thanks